 EVAP Leaks: The EVAP system is another common failure point, as it tends to develop various leaks.
 This will not cause any running issues, but you may notice a strong fuel smell.
 In addition to possible cracked lines and hoses, a purge valve can leak.
 Lastly, V8 engines have a vacuum pump located at the back of the engine.
 It supplies vacuum for the whole engine, including the EVAP system.
 Related codes: P0455

-High-Pressure Fuel Pump: Engines with a direct injection can suffer from high fuel pressure system problems.
-It is usually caused by an HP pump or pressure sensor failures.
+High-Pressure Fuel Pump: Engines with direct injection can suffer from high fuel pressure system problems.
+It is usually caused by an HP pump or pressure sensor failure.
 This will result in various, mostly random running issues, ranging from poor idle, stalling to cutting out at higher engine speeds.
 In any case, a defective part will need to be replaced.
 Code: P1025

-Camshaft Position Sensor: All V8 engines have Variable Valve Timing and can suffer from camshaft position sensor related problems.
+Camshaft Position Sensor: All V8 engines have Variable Valve Timing and can suffer from camshaft position sensor-related problems.
 This can cause very rough idle combined with stalling while running seemingly fine on higher RPMs.
 Sensors are located at the backside of the engine.
 Code: P0344

 Gas Cap: A loose, damaged, or missing gas cap can trigger the check engine light on a Porsche.
 A loose gas cap can allow fuel vapors to escape, which in turn decreases fuel economy.
 Plus, it is also increasing harmful emissions, which is why the check engine light comes on.